davidjb/technicolor-tg799vac-hacks/README.md

 1. Go to the `Gateway` card and set the timezone.
 Disable `Network Timezone` and then choose the appropriate `Current Timezone`.

+1. Go to the `Internet Access` card and set the PPPoE username and password.

 ## Notes

 ### Introspection